-People and project management, business management techniques, languages (including English), as well as mathematics, automation, IT, electronic systems, information processing and mechanical systems: the core courses are the training program’s fundamental building blocks.
-Most of this core curriculum is taught during Year 1.
+People and project management, business management techniques, languages (including English), as well as mathematics, IT: the core courses are the training program’s fundamental building blocks.

-Students in the co-operative engineering program can choose between 3 majors (Embedded Systems, Vehicle Architecture, and Naval and Offshore Architecture) and a Business Science option.
+Students in the co-operative engineering program can choose between 4 majors (Embedded Systems, Vehicle Architecture, Naval and Offshore Architecture, Engineering and Business Science).
 With this track students can acquire both technical and managerial skills.